drizzt/rgbpi-addons/ports/moonlight/MOONLIGHT README.txt

 Install Directions:
--Unzip and move all the files into your ports folder, they can go inside another folder if you would like -Scan for new games in rgbpi ui
+-Unzip the files to your usb drive. you should now have roms/ports/moonlight -Scan for new games in rgbpi ui
 -Go to folder
 -Run installmoonlight